-Paramhansa Yogananda (sometimes spelled Paramahansa Yogananda), 1893 – 1952, was the first yoga master of India to take up permanent residence in the West.
+Who is Paramhansa Yogananda?
+Paramhansa Yogananda, also known as Swami Yogananda and sometimes as Swami Paramhansa Yogananda, was the first yoga master of India to take up permanent residence in the West.

-Yogananda’s initial impact on the western culture was truly impressive.
-But his lasting spiritual legacy has been even greater.
+After returning to America in 1936, Yogananda continued to lecture and write up to his passing in 1952.
+Although his impact on western culture was truly impressive during his lifetime, his lasting spiritual legacy has been even greater.
 His Autobiography of a Yogi, first published in 1946, helped launch a spiritual revolution in the West.
-Translated into more than a dozen languages, it remains a best-selling spiritual classic to this day.
+Translated into more than fifty languages, it remains a best-selling spiritual classic to this day.

 The West is high in material attainments, but lacking in spiritual understanding.
 It is God’s will that you play a role in teaching mankind the value of balancing the material with an inner, spiritual life.

 The true basis of religion is not belief, but intuitive experience.
 Intuition is the soul’s power of knowing God.
 To know what religion is really all about, one must know God.